DebugOfTheRoad/bootstrap3_ie7_ie8/README.md

 To use in your own Bootstrap 3 based project
 --------------------------------------------

-Copy the ie8and.less file into your folder where the LESS files are.
+Copy the ie8and.less file into your folder where your LESS files are.

-Add line to the bootstrap file at the end to import this file `@import "ie8and.less";`
+Add a line at the end of your bootstrap.less file to import this file `@import "ie8and.less";`

-Place a conditional statement on the body of your markup (see example in index.html in this repo).
+Place a conditional statement on the body of your markup (see example in index.html in this repo and below).

 ```sh
 <!--[if IE 7]><body class="ie7"><![endif]-->